Data Science Major

 Can Data Science students study abroad?

-Students in the DS major should typically expect to complete general education/breadth courses while abroad, as there are limited programs with courses equivalent to DS major requirements.
-Please reference the Study Abroad Major Advising pages and the Data Science page in particular, for ideas of programs that may have relevant courses.
+DS majors should typically expect to complete general education/breadth courses while abroad.
+There are limited study abroad programs with courses equivalent to DS major requirements.
+Please reference the Study Abroad Major Advising pages and the Data Science page, in particular, programs that may offer major courses.

 How can I get involved in research as an undergraduate?